 a beautiful guest room at fivelements retreat with a king size bed with mosquito netting tied up to the posts behind a small seating area at fivelements retreat

-Additional Vegan Hotels to Book in Ubud
+Additional Vegan Hotels to Check Out

 You’ll be amazed to discover that Fivelements isn’t the only fantastic place for vegans to stay in Ubud!
 These two places are also very special and would be memorable places to rest your pretty little vegan head.